 The very first look at the scene reminded me of Jackson Pollock’s abstract and dynamic paintings.
 To add at least some context, I decided to include two tree trunks but still keeping the impression of Pollock’s spontaneous way of painting with splashing liquid paint all over the canvas.

 His painting “Number 14” was created in 1951, a time when Pollock was at the peak of his fame not even fourty years old.
 In the previous years he had experimented with his signature style of “Action Painting”, a technique that with all the splashing of paint and physical involvement almost resembled an art performance in itself.
-Only five years later Jackson Pollock was tragically killed in a car accident at the age of 45.
+Only five years later Jackson Pollock was tragically killed in a car accident at the very zenith of his career.

 The weather was typical for the location with cloudy skies and the occasional shower, presenting perfect conditions for some close up shots at the rocky shoreline with lots of seaweeds and tiny shells.